Angloromani

-Historical documentation of English Romani
+Documentation

-A document from about the seventeenth century titled the Winchester Confessions indicates that British Romani was itself a dialect of the northern branch of Romani sharing a close similarity to Welsh Romani.
+A document from about the seventeenth century titled the Winchester Confessions indicates that the English Romani language was itself a dialect of the northern branch of Romani sharing a close similarity to the Welsh Romani language.
 However, the language in a modern context has changed from the Indic-based vocabulary, morphology, and influences from Greek and other Balkan languages of the seventeenth century to a Para-Romani dialect typical of modern Anglo-Romani with sentence endings influenced by English, while Welsh Romani retains the original grammatical system.